FirelyTeam/firely-docs/forge/forgeInstall.rst

 	WINEPREFIX="$HOME/.forge" WINEARCH=win32 wine setup.exe

 #.
 The ClickOnce installer will erronously say that .NET 4.7.2 isn't installed, when it is (4.8 is a superset).
-Hit 'Install' - it'll think about installing it for a moment, then realise that it doesn't need to and proceed to launc Forge.
+Hit 'Install' - it'll think about installing it for a moment, then realise that it doesn't need to and proceed to launch Forge.

 #.
 Ready!